|

 versus universities : in 2000, the ratio of expenses per university

-student/high school student is the lowest in developed countries
+student/high schools student is the lowest in developed countries

 :